hab278/citero/README.md

 tentatively known as *Citation Standard Form*, or *CSF*.
 From the normalized schema, *CSF*, it can produce another output format for use by another system.

-The citation tool takes in three pieces of data, the input format of the data (tentatively , might auto detect in the future), and finally the actual data payload.
+The citation tool takes in three pieces of data, the input format of the data (tentatively , might auto detect in the future), the output format of the data, and finally the actual data payload.

 The citation tool is to be tested with Primo, Xerxes, Umlaut, SFX and e-Shelf output formats.
 It should be modular enough to work with other formats as well.